olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

   <img width="50%" src="https://github.com/olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/blob/main/CIFAR100ThresholdingAccuracyClassSum.png">
 </p>

-Using Adaptive Thresholding on CIFAR-100 as an example, the above figure relates TM accuracy to its confidence.
+Using Adaptive Thresholding on CIFAR-100 as an example, the above figure relates the accuracy of the TM to its confidence.
 Along the x-axis, we rank the 10000 test images from CIFAR-100 from lowest to highest class sum (confidence).
 The y-axis shows the test accuracy for the x-axis confidence level and upwards.
 When confidence is low, the TM operates at low accuracy.
 As confidence increases, accuracy increases as well, up to 100% accuracy at the highest confidence levels.

 ### Is the Tsetlin Machine a Generalist or a Specialist?